What is gum recession?

 Some people will experience sudden tooth sensitivity or notice that a tooth looks longer than usual.
 However, because gum recession occurs gradually over time, most people don’t realize that it is happening until it is identified by a doctor.
 Early intervention is the key to effectively treating gum disease, so if you notice any changes in your mouth, it is important to be evaluated as soon as possible.

 Questions about Treatment for Gum Recession?
-Contact South Charlotte Periodontists!
+Contact South Charlotte Periodontists at PerioCare!

 Causes of Gum Recession

 Periodontal Disease: Bacteria build up leads to the decay of gum tissue over time.

 Gum Recession (without Gum Disease): While almost always closely linked to gum disease, there are other explanations for receding gums:

 - Aggressive Brushing: Overly forceful brushing damages gums.

 - Hormones: Women may have an increase in gum recession during times of hormonal change such as pregnancy and menopause.